JessMurphy/raresim/README.md

 ```

 * #### stratified (functional/synonymous) pruning

-Simulations can independently be considered variants by their impact if
+To perform stratified simulations where functional and synonymous variants are pruned separately:
-1. the legend file (`-l` option) contains a column labeled fun where functional
-variants have the value fun, and synonymous variants have the value syn.
+1. add a column to the legend file (`-l`) named "fun", where functional variants have the value "fun" and synonymous variants have the value "syn"
-2. separate expected bin size files are given for functional
-(`--functional_bins`) and synonymous (`--synonymous_bins`) variants
+2. provide separate MAC bin files with the expected number of variants per bin for functional (`--functional_bins`) and synonymous (`--synonymous_bins`) variants
 ```
 $ python3 -m raresim sim \
     -m chr19.block37.NFE.sim100.stratified.haps.gz \